 Discussion and Conclusion: The increased morbidity and mortality risk associated with the dual pathology warrants high index of suspicion and prompt management.
-Clinical symptoms and radiological imaging is often sufficient to reach a diagnosis.
+Clinical symptoms and radiological imaging are often sufficient to reach a diagnosis.
 Decision to treat the patient conservatively, endoscopically or surgically would depend on the manner of presentation.
-The relative vascularity of all affected organs should be taken into consideration when prioritizing the order of organs to be undergo de-torsion and decompression.
+The relative vascularity of all affected organs should be taken into consideration when prioritizing the order of organs to undergo de-torsion and decompression.

 Volvulus, Intestinal obstruction, Gastric outlet obstruction, Colectomy, Gastrectomy, Endoscopy

 The term volvulus has been described as a condition wherein the gut is distorted on an axis that may result in

 obstruction and ischemia.
 It can occur anywhere along the gastrointestinal tract.
 The sigmoid colon is more likely to be affected by this

 condition followed by the caecum, while a gastric volvulus is less commonly seen.
 The co-existence of gastric and sigmoid volvulus in a

 single patient is extremely rare with only 3 cases reported in the western hemisphere previously.
 [1-3] To the best of our knowledge this is

 the first case of such nature to be reported from Asia.
 With scarcity of information on this subject, we believe that the addition of our